 The DGC offers graduate counseling programming in two locations: Northwest Arkansas (NWA) and Little Rock, Arkansas (LR).
-The NWA location has two regional centers in Rogers and Siloam Springs, AR.
-The Rogers Center is conveniently located in the Bentonville-Fayetteville urban corridor and is equipped with four seminar-style classrooms, wifi, computers, and a comfortable student lounge.
-The Counselor Education Center in Siloam Springs is conveniently situated on JBU's main campus and houses JBU faculty/staff offices and the JBU Community Counseling Clinic, a clinical training center for counseling students.
-The Little Rock campus houses the Counselor Education Center @ Little Rock and the JBU Community Counseling Clinic @ Little Rock.
-This campus features two state-of-the-art counseling classrooms, faculty and staff offices, student lounge, computer lab area, and a 5-room training clinic.
+The NWA location is primarily served by the DGC's Counselor Education Center in Siloam Springs (AR), conveniently situated on JBU's main campus.
+This center houses JBU faculty/staff offices and the JBU Community Counseling Clinic-NWA, a clinical training center for counseling students at this location.
+Students at the NWA location can take in-person classes on JBU's main campus as well as at the Northwest Arkansas Community College (NWACC), Washington County campus.
+The Little Rock location is served by the Counselor Education Center - Little Rock which also houses JBU faculty/staff offices, classrooms, and the JBU Community Counseling Clinic-Little Rock.